 |Large lima beans, or butter beans as we refer to them in my part of the Deep South, have a lovely creamy texture, and with this mix of seasonings, are just pure comfort food.|

 Creamy Butter BeansGood old-fashioned, creamy butter beans, are a southern favorite for sure!
-Not to be confused with baby lima beans, which is a whole different bean though it is also called butter beans by many Southerners, or butter peas, it's smaller pea-shaped cousin, and a pea that is actually a bean and not a pea, akin to other southern peas, such as lady cream and zipper, and that some Southerners also call butter beans ... but not to be confused with buttered peas which is a whole 'nother thing - just to confuse the rest of the world, as we Southerners love to do.
+Not to be too confusing, Southerners refer to both large and small lima beans as butterbeans, although there is also butter peas to consider, a smaller pea-shaped cousin, and a pea that is actually a bean and not a pea, akin to other Southern peas, such as lady cream and zipper, and that some Southerners also call butter beans ... but not to be confused with buttered peas which is a whole 'nother thing - just to confuse the rest of the world, as we Southerners love to do.

 Whew!
 You just gotta love The South.